Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Weak Hopf algebras

-Hopf algebras are characterised among quasi Hopf algebras by the property of having trivial associator \cite{Drinfeld_quasi_hopf}.
+Hopf algebras are characterised among quasi-Hopf algebras by the property of having trivial associator \cite{Drinfeld_quasi_hopf}.
 This characterization gives insight into the cohomological interpretation of quasi-Hopf algebras, in that it leads to the notion of a $3$-coboundary associator.
-In this section we develop a weak analogue of the notion of Hopf algebra among weak quasi Hopf algebras.
-The corresponding special subclass will be termed w-Hopf algebras.
-We shall see that there is no strictly coassociative weak example, and we shall discuss examples later on.
+In this section we develop a weak analogue of the notion of Hopf algebra among weak quasi-Hopf algebras.
+The corresponding special subclass will be termed weak Hopf algebras.
+We shall see that there is no strictly coassociative weak example.
+We shall construct examples later on.

 \begin{defn} Let $A$ be a weak quasi bialgebra with associator $\Phi$ and coproduct $\Delta$.
 We shall call $\Phi$ a $3$-coboundary associator if there is a twist $F\in A\otimes A$ such that

 \end{defn}